torisan-unya/AI-Novel-Prompt-Hybrid/README.md

 This space houses two main projects, both originating from an endeavor to treat AI not merely as a tool, but as a partner in thought and creation.

 * ### 📂 `/academic-paper`
     * An academic paper that explores "Qualia Resonance," a new concept concerning consciousness and qualia, constructed through dialogue with an AI.
+    * **Migration Notice**: This project has been moved to the new repository: [awesome-hac-framework](https://github.com/torisan-unya/awesome-hac-framework) for continued development and updates on the Human-AI Collaborative Intelligence (HAC) framework.

 * ### 📂 `/ai-novel`
     * An experimental story (AI novel) woven from improvisational dialogue with an AI, exploring the potential of human-AI co-creation.
+    * **Migration Notice**: This project has been moved to: [The-Heliocentric-Method](https://github.com/torisan-unya/The-Heliocentric-Method) for further exploration.

 ## Concept